fasrc/User_Codes/Documents/Software/Spack.md

       write: group
       group: jharvard_lab
 ```

 ### Default Architecture
-By default Spack will autodetect which architecture your underlying hardware is and build software to match that.
-However in cases where you are running on heterogeneous hardware it is best to use a more [generic flag](https://spack.readthedocs.io/en/latest/build_settings.html#package-preferences).
-You can set this by going to the <code>etc/spack</code> directory in your Spack installation and adding a file called <code>packages.yaml</code> (or editing the exiting one) with the following contents:
+By default, Spack will autodetect the architecture of your underlying hardware and build software to match it.
+However, in cases where you are running on heterogeneous hardware, it is best to use a more [generic flag](https://spack.readthedocs.io/en/latest/build_settings.html#package-preferences).
+You can set this by editing the file `etc/spack/packages.yaml` located inside the `spack` folder (if you don't have the file `etc/spack/packages.yaml`, you can create it).
+Add the following contents:

 ```yaml
 packages:
   all:
     target: [x86_64]
 ```

 ### Relocating Spack
 Once your Spack environment has been installed it cannot be easily moved.
 Some of the packages in Spack hardcode the absolute paths into themselves and thus cannot be changed with out rebuilding them.
 As such simply copying the Spack installation will not actually move the Spack installation.